Whitefish Island: History

 Nebenaigoching and his band in the Robinson Huron Treaty, 1850 with the British Crown.
 In 1895, it became part of the west side of the Sault Ste.
 Marie Canal.

 After it was taken in a series of expropriations from 1902 to 1913 for railway purposes, it became a park in the Parks Canada national inventory.
 The island was designated a National Historic Site of Canada in 1981.

-A land claim was filed in 1982 by the Batchewana Indian Band, of the Batchewana First Nation of Ojibways, for the 22 acre island.
-After years of unsuccessful negotiations, hereditary Chief Edward James Sayers Nebenaigoching occupied the island from 1989 until the claim was settled in 1992. $3.5 million dollars in damages were paid to the tribe, and the island was returned to Indian reserve status in 1997.
+A land claim was filed in 1982 by the Batchewana Indian Band, of the Batchewana First Nation, for the 22 acre island.
+After years of unsuccessful negotiations, hereditary Chief Edward James Sayers Nebenaigoching occupied the island from 1989 until the claim was settled in 1992. $3.5 million in damages were paid to the tribe, and the island was returned to Indian reserve status in 1997.